chevereto/v3-docs/setup/container/bootstrapped.md

+---
+sidebar: false
+---

 # Container Bootstrapped

-::: tip
+::: v4
-Use [Container Registry](../../setup/container/registry.md) for disposable container provisioning.
-Bootstrapped means that the application layer is provided on container run.
+Check the updated documentation at [🛸 Docker Bootstrap](https://v4-docs.chevereto.com/guides/docker/bootstrap.html).
 :::

+With our Docker bootstrapped repo you can quickly spawn Chevereto on Docker as it uses our public available system layers.

+👉 Check the repository at [chevereto/v3-docker](https://github.com/chevereto/v3-docker) for instructions.

-This method for running Chevereto is recommended when you install it in your local computer.
-Check the repository at [chevereto/docker](https://github.com/chevereto/docker) for instructions.
+Bootstrap means that the application layer is provided on container run (not at container image layer).
+This method is recommended when you install Chevereto in your local computer, for testing and development purposes as it doesn't require to build any image.

-## Reference

-The [REFERENCE](https://github.com/chevereto/docker/blob/3.20/docs/REFERENCE.md) guide explains the Docker image provides and how it works.

-## Compose

-The [COMPOSE](https://github.com/chevereto/docker/blob/3.20/docs/COMPOSE.md) guide contains the instructions for spawn the services using `docker compose`.

-## Dev

-The [DEV](https://github.com/chevereto/docker/blob/3.20/docs/DEV.md) guide outlines the process required to setup the development repository with Docker.